 And circuit part how it is connected to my Atmega8:

-When the circuit is ready, it is time to give a try.
-For this, I recommend downloading the KS0108 Library which can be found on the internet.
-I tried several, and only one was working correctly without digging to deep use it for now.
+When the circuit is ready, it is time to give it a try.
+For this, I recommend downloading the KS0108 Library, which can be found on the internet.
+I tried several, and only one was working correctly.
+Without digging too deep, use it for now.
 The library is written pretty some time ago by Fabian Maximilian Thiele.
-As his site link is dead you can download it from here: KS0108 Library.
+As his site link is dead, you can download it from here: KS0108 Library.

 The good thing with this library is that it is easy to add new characters.
-Just download GLCDFontCreator2, and with this java program, you can fetch fonts from your windows system and automatically convert them to character arrays and save them in .h format ready to include to project.
+Just download GLCDFontCreator2, and with this java program, you can fetch fonts from your windows system and automatically convert them to character arrays and save them in .h format ready to include in to project.
 Simple examples you will find in the library.
-I added a simple bitmap display function to it which allows displaying 128×64 graphics.
-I convert BMP files to character arrays with fastlcd.zip program.
+I added a simple bitmap display function to it, which allows displaying 128×64 graphics.
+I convert BMP files to character arrays with the fastlcd.zip program.
 This program exports to .bas file, but it is easy to change to c compatible data – open generated file with notepad and select replace &h to 0x; then you can copy array data to c program.

 Updated code with Markus library fix: GLCD5